obl0nsky/blog/content/posts/locality-sensitive-hashing.md

 ## Conclusion

 We've successfully made a hard search problem more efficient.
-In practice this enables powerful things like Google's reverse image search or Souncloud's song recommendation system that would never have been feasible with a brute force approach.
+In practice this enables powerful things like Google's reverse image search or Soundcloud's song recommendation system that would never have been feasible with a brute force approach.

 ### Real life analogy
 We can think of the process as akin to a guessing game.
 Suppose I have just finished reading _Wolf Hall_ - Hilary Mantel's fictionalised biography of Thomas Cromwell - and I'd like to find a similar book to read.
 I go down to the library and speak to the librarian who asks me questions about the book (without knowing exactly what it is).
 She has organised the register of books in her library according a pre-determined list of properties.
 She has a list of non-fiction books and a list of fiction books.
 Then for each of these lists, it is further broken down into whether they concern events before or after 1900.
 And so on into further sub-lists for more criteria.
 So she asks: